Call for a Free Quote 01733 973 038

 Use our free annuity calculator

-What is a fixed term annuity?
+What is an annuity?

 As with other types of annuities, you can take up to 25% of your pension savings as a tax-free lump sum.
 You can use the remaining fund to provide a guaranteed income unaffected by interest rate or market changes.